kommitters/tickspot.js/README.md

 #### List Users

 This method will return information about the users on the subscription.
-Non-administrators will only have visibility of themselves,while administrators will see everyone.
+Non-administrators will only have visibility of themselves, while administrators will see everyone.

 ```javascript
 const result = await client.users.list();